railsuser2014/openobject-doc-book-en/3/3_7/accounting_entries.rst

 often used for miscellaneous entries.

 To make manual entries, go to the following menu :menuselection:`Accounting --> Journal Entries --> Journal Items`.
-In the :guilabel:`Journal` field from the filter, select the journal in which you want to post, then click :guilabel:`Find`.
+In the :guilabel:`Journal` field from the filter, select the journal in which you want to post.
 When you select a journal in this filter, you do not have to fill in the journal when posting new entries.

 Let us give the example of a purchase invoice.
 Note, however, that these entries are usually generated automatically by OpenERP.

-Click the :guilabel:`New` button.
+Click the :guilabel:`Create` button.
 Fill these fields manually in the following order:

 *  :guilabel:`Reference`: reference from the invoice or entry,